defpackage defined-package-name [[!option]] ⇒ package

 The collection of symbol-name arguments given to the options

-, and :shadowing-import-from
+:import-from, and :shadowing-import-from must

 all be disjoint; additionally, the symbol-name arguments given to

-and :intern
+:export and :intern

 must be disjoint.